Program 2

 Job Readiness led by Corporate Partners

-Launched September 2020,corporate partners facilitate job readiness and financial literacy trainings with mock interviews; resume writing; basics of budgeting, bank and credit accounts; dress for success; and mentoring.
-The program includes monthly guest speakers who are successful in unconventional careers and job structures (work for hire, freelance, project-based work) to expand the idea of what a career can be.
-Partners since the launch include First Republic Bank, Island Capital Group, New York Junior League, the Whitney Museum and Slickdeals.
+Launched in September 2020, corporate partners facilitate job readiness and financial literacy training with mock interviews; resume writing; basics of budgeting, bank and credit accounts; dress for success; and mentoring.
+The program includes guest speakers who are successful in unconventional careers and job structures (work for hire, freelance, project-based work) to expand the idea of a career.
+Partners since the launch include JPMorgan Chase, First Republic Bank, Island Capital Group, New York Junior League, the Whitney Museum, Uber, BlackRock, and Slickdeals.

-AFJ will also start a new coding class in 2024.
-The class is intended to bridge the equity gap in STEM education through computer science, project-based learning and teamwork.
+In partnership with AFJ corporate partner BlackRock, we have begun offering coding classes for our Participants.
+The class is intended to bridge the equity gap in STEM education through computer science, project-based learning, and teamwork.
 AFJ wants to help our Participants understand that computer programming can be used as a tool for empowerment.
-Participants will start off with website design and move on to more complex coding platforms, such as Python.
-Our new facilitator focuses on individualized attention, but also puts a high value on self-motivation.
+Participants will start with website design and move on to more complex coding platforms like Python.
+Our new facilitator focuses on individualized attention but also puts a high value on self-motivation.

-AFJ will also be expanding their relationship with BlackRock from quarterly Job Readiness round-robins where Participants receive personal attention on three important factors of their hiring journey: resumes, cover letters, and mock interviews.
-Beginning in 2024, BlackRock will offer financial literacy for our Participants and their families to ensure and understanding of their financial needs and wellbeing.
+In addition to offering coding courses, AFJ has expanded its relationship with BlackRock from quarterly Job Readiness round-robins where Participants receive personal attention on three important factors of their hiring journey: resumes, cover letters, and mock interviews to offering financial literacy for our Participants and their families to ensure an understanding of their financial needs and well-being.

 Internship Placement Initiative

-To ensure comprehensive coverage, the summer months will be supported by the City’s Summer Youth Employment Program (SYEP).
+To ensure comprehensive coverage, the summer months are supported by the City’s Summer Youth Employment Program (SYEP).
 The goal is to place 30 Participants in this internship initiative by the end of the year.
-By participating in this program, AFJ Participants will not only enhance their job readiness but also gain exposure to employment opportunities that may arise beyond the initial 8-week period.
+By participating in this program, AFJ Participants not only enhance their job readiness but also gain exposure to employment opportunities that may arise beyond the initial 8-week period.

 Mental Health